MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/query-connections-reciprocal-roles-early-bound.md

 1. Checks for the current version of the org.
 2. Defines some anonymous types to define the range of possible connection property values.
 3. The `ConnectionRole`creates the primary connection role instance.
-4. The `ConnectionRoleObjectTypeCode` creates a connection role object type code record for account and contact entity.
+4. The `ConnectionRoleObjectTypeCode` creates a connection role object type code row for account and contact table.
 5. The `AssociateRequest` associates the connection roles.

 ### Demonstrate